yarml/HeliumOS/README.md

 All the build configurations are stored in `make/build_config/`

-Other build configurations are stored in `make/`, but they shouldn't need to
+Other build configurations are stored in `make/`, but they shouldn't need to be modified

 # Run
 You can grab the iso generated and use it in any virtual machine, or burn it in a USB stick or something